UTEP vs. New Mexico NCAA Football Odds, Plays and Insights | September 25, 2021

 New Mexico Stats and Trends

-- The Lobos have turned the ball over two times, two fewer times than the Miners have forced turnovers (4).
+- The Lobos have two giveaways this season, while the Miners have four takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.